Praful-Daksh/showTime/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

 ---
+## NOTE:
+showTime is using React 19 so before adding any new package or dependency, please make sure that package supports react 19.

 ## Acknowledgements